 How do I know my insurance benefits for counseling?

 If we have a therapist available that meets your needs, we will send you paperwork to complete before we can schedule an appointment.
-Once we receive the paperwork back we will contact your insurance and get a quote of benefits that will provide you with the anticipated amount of what each counseling session will cost you at our office.
+As a courtesy, once we receive the paperwork back we will contact your insurance and get a quote of benefits that will provide you with the anticipated amount of what each counseling session will cost you at our office.
 All anticipated costs will be due at the beginning of each session.
-We work hard to try to give you accurate quotes, but the insurance companies do no guarantee the quotes that they provide us, so your final cost will depend on what your insurance actually pays.
+We work hard to try to give you accurate quotes, but the insurance companies do not guarantee the quotes that they provide us, so your final cost will depend on what your insurance actually pays.

 How is my insurance billed for my counseling sessions?

 If you are meeting with a therapist who can take insurances, our office will file all therapy claims with your insurance on your behalf.
 We will also notify you of any insurance problems.
 It is your responsibility to contact your insurance company regarding insurance coverage or payments, authorizations, and to update your information with the insurance company, failure to do so may result in reduced benefits or insurance refusal to pay.
 We cannot file insurance for those therapists who do not accept insurances.

 If you ever have any questions regarding your account, please call your insurance company directly or call our office and speak to one of our awesome secretaries who should be able to help you.

 We accept cash, check, or card including FSA or HSA cards.